-Before completing and mailing the enclosed Commitment Card and Information Form, please give prayerful consideration to the commitment you are making.
+Before completing the enclosed Commitment Card and Information Form, please give prayerful consideration to the commitment you are making.
 A check mailed to the church is most meaningful when accompanied by your presence, by your willingness to serve, by your prayers, and by your commitment.
 Giving is not a substitute for commitment - it is an expression of your commitment.
 "By this My Father is glorified, that you bear much fruit."
 (John 15:8).

-Letter No. 2: Stewardship Event / Stewardship Sunday Invitation Letter Enclose a Stewardship Commitment Card, Tri-Fold Brochure and Return Envelope
+Letter No. 2: Initial Stewardship Letter Enclose with current Stewardship Tri-Fold Brochure